Skip to main content

 Contributors netapp-rlithman

-With Databases, you can get started immediately in basic mode.
-If you'd like to use Workload Factory to discover hosts, manage resources, and more, you can get started in a few steps.
+With workload factory for Databases, you can get started immediately in basic mode.
+If you'd like to use workload factory to discover hosts, manage resources, and more, you can get started in a few steps.

-You must have an AWS account to get started.
+You must have an AWS account to use Databases.

-You'll need to set up an account with Workload Factory and log in
+You'll need to set up an account with workload factory and log in using one of the console experiences.

 Two Add credentials and permissions

-Choose between basic, read, and automate operational modes.
+Choose between basic, read-only, and read/write operational modes.

 What's next

-When you have FSx for ONTAP managed hosts in your Databases inventory, you can create a user database or clone your host to create a sandbox.
+When you have registered instances with FSx for ONTAP file system storage in your Databases inventory, you can create a user database or clone your host to create a sandbox.